NEW: The death toll from the storm is now 95, a government agency says

-Ahead of Bopha's arrival on Tuesday, government agencies relocated more than 50,000 people to evacuation centers.
-They also moved millions of dollars worth of relief supplies into position for quick delivery to storm-hit regions and put emergency crews, the military and hospitals on standby.
+Government agencies had moved millions of dollars worth of relief supplies into position for quick delivery to storm-hit regions and put emergency crews, the military and hospitals on standby.

-School classes were suspended in many cities, and dozens of flights were canceled, according to the national disaster agency.
-Nearly 5,000 travelers were left stranded at ports across the country as of Wednesday because of disruption to ferry services.
+School classes were suspended in many cities, and at least 80 flights were canceled, according to the disaster agency.

-Palau, a tiny island nation roughly 1,000 kilometers (600 miles) east of Mindanao, had a close shave with Bopha earlier in the week as the typhoon churned past, catching some outlying parts of the archipelago.
+Palau, a tiny island nation roughly 1,000 kilometers (600 miles) east of Mindanao, had a close shave with Bopha as the typhoon churned past, catching some outlying parts of the archipelago.

 “It was headed right toward Palau,” said Derek Williams, a meteorologist for the U.S. National Weather Service in Guam.
 But at the last minute, “it just turned to the west and fortunately went south of them,” he said.